Bread Size for Sandwich Maker: Which Bread Fits? (2026)

 How Do You Make Bread Fit a Sandwich Maker?

-To make bread fit a sandwich maker, center the slice on the plate so the overhang is even, then trim or de-crust any edge that pokes out.
-For thick or bakery bread, slice it thinner before toasting.
-The goal is simple: the lid should close without you forcing it down.
+To make bread fit, centre the slice on the plate.
+That keeps the overhang even.
+Then trim or de-crust any edge that pokes out.
+For thick or bakery bread, slice it thinner first.
+The goal is simple.
+The lid should close without you forcing it.

-Brand tip: Appliance makers advise placing the slice squarely on the plate and trimming or de-crusting any bread that is too large, so the lid closes and seals evenly - TTK Prestige, 2026.
+Brand tip: Appliance makers say to place the slice squarely on the plate.
+Trim or de-crust any bread that is too large.
+Then the lid closes and seals evenly - TTK Prestige, 2026.

 Use this quick routine and almost any bread will work:

-- Center the slice - place it square on the plate so any overhang is shared on all sides, not bunched on one edge.
+- Center the slice - place it square on the plate.
+Then any overhang is shared on all sides, not bunched on one edge.

 - Trim the overhang - shave off the extra centimetre of length with a knife so the slice sits inside the plate.

-- Remove crusts if needed - hard crusts are often the part that jams the lid; cutting them helps the maker seal.
+- Remove crusts if needed - hard crusts often jam the lid.
+Cutting them helps the maker seal.

 - Slice thick bread thinner - for bakery or sourdough loaves, aim for 12-13 mm slices so the plates can meet.